jan-kasi/Obsidian/uni-notes/CO1001 19th Century Novel of Adultery/Madame Bovary/Lectures Madame Bovary.md

 - We don't really see Emma as a subject, only really as an object?

 Charles/ Charbovary
-"Charles's conversation was commonplace as a street pavement, and everyone's ideas trooped through it in everyday garb..."
-This is Emma's perspective
+"Charles's conversation was commonplace as a street pavement, and everyone's ideas trooped through it in everyday garb…" This is Emma's perspective

 The Lovers: Rodolphe and Léon